elsampsa/valkka-examples/example_projects/basic/README.md

 After that, you can move into ``skeleton/`` directory and launch ``python3 main.py rtsp://username:passwd@ip``

 This example project can be used to create a websocket-based IP-camera stream server that does simultaneous machine vision analysis with OpenCV.
 It is easily scaled up to a massive number of IP cameras.
+[This project](https://github.com/elsampsa/websocket-mse-demo) will also help you on the way.

 Here are some details about the project structure:
 ```